Paying USCIS Fees

 You may use Visa, MasterCard, American Express, and Discover.
 Make sure the card has enough money to cover the fee.
 We will reject your application, petition, or request if the card is declined, and we will not attempt to process your credit card payment a second time.

-- Complete and sign Form G-1450, Authorization for Credit Card Transactions (PDF, 252 KB)
+- Complete and sign Form G-1450, Authorization for Credit Card Transactions.

-- Place the form on top of your application, petition, or request when you file it
+- Place the form on top of your application, petition, or request.

 If we accept your filing, we will: